nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 }
 ```

-At this point I started to figure that there's too much complexity in these libraries.
+At this point, I felt that there's too much complexity in these libraries.

 ### Too much complexity